versatica/JsSIP/README.md

 };

-coolPhone.call('sip:bob@example.com', options);
+ua.call('sip:bob@example.com', options);
 ```

 Want to see more?
-Check the full [Getting Started](http://jssip.net/documentation/0.3.x/getting_started/) section in the project website.
+Check the full documentation at http://jssip.net/documentation/.

 ## Online Demo